← Back to Blog

 What Is Secure Secret Sharing?

-Secure secret sharing is a controlled workflow for sending sensitive values via one-time, expiring, auditable links instead of embedding them in Slack, email, or tickets.
+Secure secret sharing means sending sensitive values via one-time, expiring, auditable links instead of pasting them into Slack, email, or tickets.
+A disposable, self-destructing envelope for credentials.

-Instead of pasting that secret directly into Slack, you:
+Instead of dropping that database password into a DM, you:

 1. Create an encrypted, one-time link containing the secret

-2. Share the link via your existing tools (Slack, email, ticket)
+2. Share the link via Slack, email, a ticket, whatever

 3. Recipient clicks the link and views the secret exactly once